 - Written semiannual evaluation that is communicated to each resident in a timely manner

-- The maintenance of a record of evaluation for each resident that is accessible to the resident.
+- Maintenance of a record of evaluation for each resident that is accessible to the resident.

 Supervision of the residents shall be carried out by the designated teaching faculty under the direction of the Residency Program Director, and in accordance with the SIU Policy on Patient Care Activities and Supervision Responsibilities for GME Trainees and Attending Physicians.
 Each program shall establish a written program-specific supervision policy consistent with this institutional policy and the respective ACGME Common and specialty/subspecialty-specific Program Requirements.

 It shall be the Residency Program Director’s responsibility to see that such supervision is adequate and appropriate to maintain both the optimal education environment and excellent quality of patient care.
 Residents will be supervised by teaching faculty in a way that gives residents progressively increasing responsibility according to their level of competence, ability and experience.
 Availability of the teaching staff will be structured in a way to ensure appropriate supervision.
 Determining the level of responsibility for each resident will be the responsibility of the Residency Program Director with input from the teaching staff.

 The responsibility given to residents in patient care should depend upon each resident’s knowledge, problem-solving ability, manual skills, experience, and the severity and complexity of each patient’s needs.
 The privilege of progressive authority and responsibility, conditional independence, and a supervisory role in patient care delegated to each resident must be assigned by the program director and faculty members.
 The program director must evaluate each resident’s abilities based on specific criteria.
 When available, evaluation should be guided by specific national standards.